 Man dies in New Year’s Eve shooting in Memphis

 MEMPHIS, Tenn.
-(WMC) - A shooting in Memphis left a man dead on New Year’s Eve.
+(WMC) - A man is dead following a shooting in Memphis on New Year’s Eve.

-The shooting happened shortly before 3 p.m. on Goodhaven Drive and Grovehaven Circle in Whitehaven.
+The shooting happened on Baroness.
+Memphis police responded to the scene at 6:12 p.m. where they located the victim.
+He was pronounced dead at the scene.

 Copyright 2021 WMC.
 All rights reserved.